MoonPoet/xaprb-src/content/blog/2012/implementing-sql-with-unix-utilities.md

     $ join <(sort file1) <(sort file2)

-That's kind of an overview -- I end up hacking together a bunch of things, and I'm sure I'm forgetting something.
+That's kind of an overview---I end up hacking together a bunch of things, and I'm sure I'm forgetting something.
 But pipe-and-filter programming with whitespace-delimited files is generally a much more powerful (and performant) paradigm than I realized a few years ago, and that's the point I wanted to share